Skip to main content

 }

-Furthermore, the user needs to add the test framework of their choice to the Fuzz Test definition in the CMakeLists.txt file:
+Furthermore, add the test framework of your choice to the fuzz test definition in the CMakeLists.txt file:

 note